-UMD-Summer: Greece: Health Implications of the Mediterranean Diet and Culture (NFSC)
+UMD-Summer: Greece: Mediterranean Diet and Culture and its Health Implications (NFSC)

-The Department of Nutrition and Food Science is offering a summer session 3-credit course on the Mediterranean diet and culture involving lectures for 4 days at UMD and a 2-week travel to Greece.
-The length of the course, including travel to Greece, will be approximately 3 weeks and will include class time, field trips, and service learning.
-Introductory classes will be presented by guest lecturers in Athens followed by lectures, activities and field trips in the Nafplion area.
+The Department of Nutrition and Food Science is offering a summer session 3-credit course on the Mediterranean diet and culture involving pre-travel instruction for 2 half-days at UMD and a 2-week travel to Greece.
+The length of the course, including travel to Greece, will be approximately 2.5 weeks and will include field trips, service learning and class time.
+Introductory classes will be presented by guest lecturers in Athens followed by field trips, activities and lectures in the Nafplion area.
 Activities will include exploring Greek cooking through demonstration and cooking classes and field trips to learn about the Mediterranean diet, cheese, yogurt and wine making, olive trees and olive oil processing and preservation.
 Hiking trips will be led in the surrounding areas to learn about Greek mythology and the exploration of wild herbs and their use in cooking.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD juniors, seniors, and graduate students are eligible to apply.
-Non-UMD juniors, seniors and graduate students are eligible to apply so long as they attend a local university.
-They must be able to participate in the on-campus portion of the program for four days before flying to Greece.
+UMD sophomores, juniors, seniors, and graduate students are eligible to apply.
+Non-UMD juniors, seniors and graduate students are eligible to apply so long as they are able to participate in the on-campus portion of the program for two half-days before flying to Greece.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.